umarhassan-mitodl/18.177-fall-2015/content/pages/syllabus.md

 Prerequisites
 -------------

 Basic probability at the level of an introductory graduate course, [_18.175 Theory of Probability_](/courses/18-175-theory-of-probability-spring-2014) or equivalent.
-Useful background material can also be found in the online [Probability: Theory and Examples (PDF - 1.9MB)](https://services.math.duke.edu/~rtd/PTE/PTE5_011119.pdf) notes by Rick Durrett at Duke University.
+Useful background material can also be found in the online {{% resource_link "02f2dbcc-2e83-49a9-bcea-39cd5efa3151" "Probability: Theory and Examples (PDF - 1.9MB)" %}} notes by Rick Durrett at Duke University.

 Description
 -----------